 |4||CANSail 1-4||Tue/Thu||July 6, 8, 13, 15, 20, 22||Open||$225||$325|

 |5||CANSail 3 & 4||Sat & Mon/Wed||July 24, 26, 28, 31||Open||$225||$325|

 |6||CANSail 3 & 4||Tue & Sun||July 27, August 1, 3, 8||Open||$225||$325|

 If these times do not work for you, please email us at email@example.com and we will see what can be arranged.
 We do also offer private instruction for an hourly rate.
-To register, simply choose the desired class below, and either click the session name for more detail, or select how many students and add to cart.

 The Adult Learn to Sail Program follows the nationally recognized CANSail levels.
 Our coaches are Sail Canada certified and courses cover the basics of sailing in a safe and fun environment.

 Prerequisites: Comfortable swimming with a personal flotation device (PFD) or lifejacket